LinXueyuanStdio/academic-mcp/README.md

 ## Overview

-`paper-search-mcp` is a Python-based MCP server that enables users to search and download academic papers from various platforms.
+`academic-mcp` is a Python-based MCP server that enables users to search and download academic papers from various platforms.
 It provides tools for searching papers (e.g., `search_arxiv`) and downloading PDFs (e.g., `download_arxiv`), making it ideal for researchers and AI-driven workflows.
 Built with the MCP Python SDK, it integrates seamlessly with LLM clients like Claude Desktop.

----

 ## Features